voxeet/voxeet-sdk-ios/README.md

 You need to disable Bitcode in your Xcode target settings: 'Build Settings' -> 'Enable Bitcode' -> No

-To enable background mode, go in Xcode to your target settings -> 'Capabilities' -> 'Background Modes'
+To enable background mode, go to your target settings -> 'Capabilities' -> 'Background Modes'
 Turn on 'Audio, AirPlay and Picture in Picture'
 Turn on 'Voice over IP'